 In the window that opens provide a name that will help you to indentify your key and paste your public key into the provided box.
-Click Import Key Pair to the key to your account.
+Click Import Public Pair to the key to your account.
 This public key will now be added to the authorised keys file on every instance your create.

 Security groups are used to define what traffic is allowed to instances assigned to a specific group.
-When you create an instance it will be automatically be assigned to the default security group.
+When you create an instance it will be automatically assigned to the default security group.
 This group prevents all incoming traffic to your instance.
 We will edit the default security group to allow SSH traffic.

 We need to add a rule to allow SSH traffic to our instances.
 Click on the Add Rule button.